Chart Color Schemes

 Bundoora - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bundoora-North scores highly in cultural diversity, with 39.3% of its population born overseas and 46.1% speaking a language other than English at home.
-Christianity is the main religion in Bundoora-North, comprising 56.5%.
-Buddhism is overrepresented compared to Greater Melbourne, making up 4.8% versus 3.3%.
+Bundoora-North has significant cultural diversity, with 39.3% of its population born overseas and 46.1% speaking a language other than English at home.
+Christianity is the predominant religion in Bundoora-North, comprising 56.5% of the population.
+Notably, Buddhism is overrepresented compared to Greater Melbourne, making up 4.8% versus 3.3%.

 Frequently Asked Questions - Diversity